Leerburg »

 When I eventually allow the dog to have a toy I teach him that ALL TOYS are MY TOYS and I allow him to play with MY TOYS.
 At the end of a play sessions I take MY TOYS away and put them up.
 The way I teach that is the subject of a different article.

-For now it’s just important to point out that you will never find a basket full of toys sitting around my home.
-We keep our toys in our "training equipment bag," which is something that I recommend all dog owners have.
+For now it's just important to point out that you will never find a basket full of toys sitting around my home.
+We keep our toys in our "dog training equipment bag," which is something that I recommend all dog owners have.

 Any playing I eventually do with my new dog is always done on a long line.
 The dog is never at liberty to run off on his own.
 Being off leash would go against the concept of you having control 100% of the time.

-In time we may graduate from our 33 foot line to our 20 foot cotton lines, a 6 foot Amish leash, or for our family, a remote collar.
+In time we may graduate from our 33 foot line to a 20 foot lines, a 6 foot Amish leash, or for our family, a remote collar.

 The Family Petting and Playing with the New Dog